 Use natural materials.
-When looking for packaging or DIYs solutions, try to avoid plastics.
+When looking for packaging or DIY solutions, try to avoid plastics.
 Prefer wood, paper, cardboard as an eco-friendly alternative.

 Avoid plastic bottles.
 It is not enough to recycle the plastic you use.
 It is better to not use any plastic in the first place.
 Buy a reusable bottle and use a filter for tap water.

 Compost your food waste.
-You don't have to throw away every scraps at the end of each meal.
+You don't have to throw away every scrap at the end of each meal.
 Instead, store them in a composting bin to reduce greenhouse gas emissions.